Swetha-1029/Driver-Attention-Monitor/README.md

-# Real-Time Driver Attention Monitoring System

-## Overview
-A Python + OpenCV based system that monitors driver alertness in real-time using a webcam.
+👁️ Driver Attention Monitor — Real-Time Drowsiness Detection A real-time driver attention monitoring system built with Python, OpenCV, MediaPipe and Flask.
-Combines Eye Aspect Ratio (EAR), Mouth Aspect Ratio (MAR), and Head Pose into a unified **Driver Attention Score (0–100%)** with audio alerts.
+Detects eye closure, yawning, and head pose — combining them into a live Attention Score (0–100%) with a web dashboard and audio alerts.

+💡 Built during my internship in 2024.
 ---

 ## Project Structure